 There is a vast number of applications and software built upon artificial intelligence and machine learning.
 Because AI is about details, you may not even suspect that your solution uses artificial intelligence.

-As it was mentioned earlier, there are numerous ways of applying AI.
+As we mentioned earlier, there are numerous ways of applying AI.
 Even if machine learning technologies seem to be quite expensive (what is one of the most widespread misconceptions), but they are worth to be used, and the result won’t be disappointing.

 Despite the mentioned problems, machine learning and artificial intelligence have boundless potential in construction.
 Artificial intelligence is a tool that provides a more intuitive process of human interaction with programs and data.